People standing and smiling at the camera while holding award

 It all started when we secured funding from Essex County Council to trial a new support model in one of our supported housing schemes for young people with complex needs who had experienced homelessness.

-Our colleagues did an experimental training course and learned to change the way they engaged with our customers.
-We built better relationships with our customers, and made support meetings more customer-led.
-We adapted our paperwork to focus on our customers’ strengths, and altered the language we used to describe and better understand negative behaviours as ‘distressed’ instead of ‘challenging’.
+Our colleagues did an experimental training course and learned to change the way they engaged with our residents.
+We built better relationships with our residents, and made support meetings more customer-led.
+We adapted our paperwork to focus on our residents’ strengths, and altered the language we used to describe and better understand negative behaviours as ‘distressed’ instead of ‘challenging’.

-We also made the service more homely, so that our customers would see it as a place of physical and psychological safety.
+We also made the service more homely, so that our residents would see it as a place of physical and psychological safety.

 The pilot improved life for everyone in the scheme.
 The number of young people entering a tenancy at risk process fell by 80% between 2019 and 2020, increasing their chance of a successful move-on.
 High-risk incidents fell by 25% and red alerts dropped by 33%, giving us more time to deliver support, rather than react to conflict.